Pourmehrab/realtime-intersection-optimizer-RIO/README.md

 ### Network instructions

 The RSU uses a wired Link-Local connection.
 Set the local ip address to be something like 169.254.X.X.
-The signal controller needs an
+By default, it is set to 169.154.117.41.

-TODO: Add SNMP IP and Port to main.py argparse
+The signal controller and other sensors are connected on ip addresses starting with 192.168.X.X.
+By default, the signal controller's IP is set to 192.168.91.71.

 ## Tests

-Run all unit tests with `pytest test`.
+Run all unit tests with `pytest -v test`.